depressive symptoms

 How to Fight Prediabetes

 Type 2 diabetes is one of the most serious chronic illnesses in existence; it puts people at risk for everything from heart and kidney disease to amputation of limbs.
 According to the American Diabetes Association (ADA), it is shockingly widespread 29.1 million Americans have the illness.
 And the ADA estimates that 86 million more Americans have prediabetes, a condition that indicates a high risk of developing the illness.
+Here, from the federal National Diabetes Information Clearinghouse and the ADA, is what you need to know about prediabetes:

 Exposure To Nighttime Light Could Be Dangerous for Breast-Cancer Patients

+The breast-cancer drug tamoxifen is useless if a patient is exposed to even dim overnight light, according to a new study.
+But it can become effective during the same period in combination with the hormone melatonin.
 Researchers from Tulane University School of Medicine published the study in the journal Cancer Research.
-It is the first study to show that melatonin, which regulates sleep and wake cycles, is essential to tamoxifen’s success in treating breast cancer.
-But melatonin doesn’t work if it’s shut off by exposure to light at night.
+It is the first study to show that melatonin, which regulates sleep and wake cycles, is essential to tamoxifenΓÇÖs success in treating breast cancer.
+But melatonin doesnΓÇÖt work if itΓÇÖs shut off by exposure to light at night.

 Alcohol and Aging

 Although we often associate drinking too much with younger people (parties, bars, spring break vacations), alcohol abuse is a problem at any age.
-And while it’s true that younger people drink more than older people, alcohol abuse presents some age-specific issues for seniors.
-Here, from the SeniorHealth division of the National of Health (NIH), is an explanation of the damaging effects, and how you or a loved one can get help if it’s needed.
+And while itΓÇÖs true that younger people drink more than older people, alcohol abuse presents some age-specific issues for seniors.
+Here, from the SeniorHealth division of the National of Health (NIH), is an explanation of the damaging effects, and how you or a loved one can get help if itΓÇÖs needed.

 The Latest Approach to Anti-Aging